gtjusila/study-in-germany/docs/general.md

 - Ambulance: 112
 - Find a doctor: 116 117

+If you are sick, just call 116 117 and request an appointment with a general practitioner (Keyword: akute Behandlung beim Hausartzt).
+Then go to the appointment bringing your insurance certificate with you.

 # Some Common Medicine

 These are the ones I use, not a medical recommendation